system76/system76-ee/Power_Testing_Instructions.md

 #### i.
 Sub-300VA Power Demand
 Confirm the following:
 1. Power line conditioner is connected to 120Vac wall outlet.
 1. AC power source is connected to power line conditioner.
-Settings should be set to 115V at 60Hz, and Communication set to USB.
+Settings should be set to 115V at 60Hz, and _Communication_ set to _USB_.
-1. Device Under Test (DUT) is connected to AC power source.
+1. DUT is connected to AC power source.
-1. If DUT has an ethernet connection, connect it to a network switch/router and is confirm it is the only device connected.
+1. If DUT has an ethernet connection, connect it to a network switch/router and confirm it is the only device connected.
 1. Assessor's computer should be connected to the AC power source's USB connection.